GSSoC24/Contributor/assets/readme.md

 7. All the other mentors should be active, if they are not then they will be removed.
 8. Come online and visit repo two times a day.
 9. If we open a project channel for the contributors they will make queries only on that particular channel.
+10. Good review approach, do everything at one go rather than demand over PR.
+Use Discussion boards.